luna-enamorada/flow-manager/README.md

 ## Features ✨
 Users will be able to
 - Sign up/Log in to create an inventory of items.
-- Users can sort items into catagories.
+- Users can create unique catagories and sort items into them.
 - Provide up-to-date information on inventory levels.
 Set par levels for each item in your inventory, ensuring that you never run out of critical items or overstock unnecessarily
-- When items reach their par levels, the app will automatically generate optimized purchase orders
+- Generate orders based on user-set par levels

 // Stretch Goals 🏆
 - Receive alerts when stock becomes low and when order dates come up